Harrying of the North: Campaign

 The land was ravaged on either side of William's route north from the River Aire.
 His army destroyed crops and settlements and forced rebels into hiding.
-In the New Year of 1070 he split his army into smaller units and sent them out to burn, loot, and terrify.
+By January 1070 he split his army into smaller units and sent them out to burn, loot, and terrify.
 From the Humber to the Tees, William's men burnt whole villages and slaughtered the inhabitants.
 Food stores and livestock were destroyed so that anyone surviving the initial massacre would succumb to starvation over the winter.

-Florence of Worcester writing in the 12th century said that:
+Florence of Worcester writing in the 12th century states:

 There are credible reports of survivors being reduced to cannibalism.
 In the early 12th century Symeon of Durham wrote:

 Refugees from the harrying are mentioned as far away as Worcestershire in the Evesham Abbey chronicle.
 Other refugees fled to lowland Scotland.

 In 1086, Yorkshire still had large areas of waste territory.
-The Domesday Book entries indicate wasteas est or hoc est vast ("it is wasted") for estate after estate; in all a total of 60% of all holdings were waste.
-It states that 66% of all villages contained wasted manors.
+The Domesday Book entries indicate wasteas est or hoc est vast ("it is wasted") for estate after estate; 60% of all holdings were waste, and 66% of all villages contained wasted manors.
 Even the prosperous areas of the county had lost 60% of its value compared to 1066.
 Only 25% of the population and plough teams remained with a reported loss of 80,000 oxen and 150,000 people.
-The Domesday Book recorded a drastic decline in land values between 1066 and 1086, for Yorkshire, and between 1086 and the 12th century there was a corresponding drop in the value of the land for tax purposes.
+The Domesday Book records a drastic decline in land values between 1066 and 1086, for Yorkshire, and between 1086 and 1100 there was a corresponding drop in the value of the land for tax purposes.